Kapikrishore-Rajendran/OOP-project/README.md

 # OOP Project — Database Manager

 A Python Tkinter database management system created for a Year 11 Software Engineering project.
+## NOTE: this does not auto save so save

 ## Features
 - Insert records